Ralo93/CustomerAnalyticsDashboard/README.md

 2. Scalability
 3. Robustness
 4. Deployability
-5. Fast Iteration using Customer Feedback and an imperfect MVP
+5. Fast Iterations using Customer Feedback and an imperfect MVP, going the lean and agile way.

 I need an architecture which is fast, can handle changing requirements, can be scaled and is cheap.
 I want to iterate quickly to pivot into better product strategies if necessary.
 So I came up with the following architecture for an MVP: